 - ICE – after training 10-15 min reduces inflammation and pain

 - Compression – ACE wraps can reduce pain and help you to heal the leg

 - Elevation – reducing inflammation can help the leg to heal

 The podiatrist is happy to see you at any stage of your leg pain problem.
 The podiatrist can assess the function of your foot, ankle and lower limbs in walking and walking.

 At Lewisham Foot Health we can treat your leg pain with

 Book an appointment

-Shockwave therapy has been used in continental Europe successfully for several decades.
-International studies have shown more than 80% success rates in chronic pain patients.
-It is now becoming recognised in the UK and is therefore used more and more for elite athletes.
-Most premier league football clubs have access to shockwave treatment.
+Most premier league football clubs for example have access to shockwave treatment.
 Injuries and pain are healed quicker, confidence restored and you can get back to your favourite activities again, pain free.
-See your podiatrist for heel pain.

 As podiatrists or foot and leg specialists, we specialise in treating pain of the lower limbs: hip to toe.
 To have shockwave you will need an initial consultation with us to assess if you are suitable to have this treatment.